CraftAcademy/library-challenge/README.md

 in order to not checkout books to people who hadn't returned their books on time I want to check their bookshelf

+As a library
+in order to keep people interested in my collection
+I want to be able to add new titles to my collection

 Instructions
 -------